pauligarcia8/The-Complete-Guide/react-course-projects/Section_17/README.md

     }
 }
 ~~~

-Then we can use this custom hooks for email and password independly a destructured the returns values to use it on the ui
+Then we can use this custom hooks for email and password independly a destructured the returns values to use it on the ui. \

 **StateLogin.jsx**
 ~~~
 const {